Zachary Schafer Coleman Foundation Associate Professor of Cancer Biology

 - Tumor cell survival in inflammatory breast cancer

 - Oncogenic signaling involved in anoikis regulation

-- Coleman Assistant Professor of Cancer Biology, University of Notre Dame
+- Coleman Foundation Collegiate Chair of Cancer Biology, University of Notre Dame, IN; 2009 - Present

 - Joshua A. Mason, Calli A. Davison-Versagli, Amy K. Leliaert, Daniel J. Pape, Chelsea McCallister, Junjun Zuo, Sienna M. Durbin, Cassandra L. Buchheit, Siyuan Zhang, and Zachary T. Schafer.
 Oncogenic Ras differentially regulates metabolism and anoikis in extracellular matrix-detached cells.
 Cell Death Differ.
-2016 Feb 26.
+2016 Aug;23(8):1271-82.

 - Cassandra L. Buchheit, Kelsey J. Weigel, and Zachary T. Schafer.
 Cancer Cell Survival During ECM-Detachment: Multiple Barriers to Tumor Progression.
 Nat Rev Cancer.
 2014 Sep;14(9):632-41.

 - Kelsey J. Weigel, Ana Jakimenko, Brooke A. Conti, Sarah E. Chapman, William J. Kaliney, W. Matthew Leevy, Matthew M. Champion, and Zachary T. Schafer.
 CAF-Secreted IGFBPs Regulate Breast Cancer Cell Anoikis.
 Mol Cancer Res.
 2014 Jun; 12(6): 855-66.
 Featured in Mol Cancer Res.
 2014 Jun; 12(6): 813.